- Screen Reflection is not severe

 - Upscaling and conversion of lower HD and standard def to 4K is solid for the price point

-- Contrast and Color from front and center of screen
+- Contrast and Color from front and center

 - Great light flow through from LED edge lights